TOMATOES

 FAVORITE TOMATO VARIETIES FOR THE GREENHOUSE

 I’m kind of a tomato seed nut… I keep looking for the perfect tomato variety and am often distracted by the “bright shiny objects” seen in emails and catalogs from seed companies.
 Or, sometimes a variety does well once, but never again, for some reason.
-I’m also trying to buy more heirlooms (open-pollenated) and fewer hybrids, so I can save the seeds.
+I’m also trying to buy more heirlooms (open-pollinated) and fewer hybrids, so I can save the seeds.
 Here I’ll list some of the most consistent favorites in my greenhouse.
 I don’t always remember to write down the day of first harvest, but “DTH” indicates Days-To-Harvest in my greenhouse, winter/summer, as I have the records.

 Oregon Spring OP | Determinate | 65-70 Days | DTH: 85/130